-The collaboration tools found in Communifire can greatly enhance a project’s speed of delivery and communication.
+The digital collaboration tools found in Communifire can greatly enhance a project’s speed of delivery and communication.

 You can keep and monitor all your documents, tasks, and conversations together and have everyone on the same page with activity stream updates.
-Sharing is also much more seamless, and locating information from blogs, forums, wikis has never been easier.
+Sharing among team members is also much more seamless, and locating information from blogs, forums, wikis has never been easier.